QionglingLi/LifespanGradient/README.md

 ## Functional segregation-integration
 **1. Graph theory measures computation**
    The graph theoretical measures on voxel-wise brain networks were executed using the Parallel Graph-theoretical Analysis ([PAGANI toolbox v1.5](https://www.nitrc.org/projects/pagani_toolkit/))

-**2. Graph theory measures computation**
+**2. Lifespan growth pattern analyses**
+The lifespan growth pattern of functional segregation and integration were characterized using the same procedures as the functional gradient at global and regional levels.

 ## Structural hierarchies
+**1.geometric distance computation**
+Geometric distance between any two vertices is computed as the shortest path between them on the triangle surface mesh using the wb_command -surface-geodesic-distance implemented in [Connectome Workbench v1.5.0](https://www.humanconnectome.org/software/connectome-workbench).
+The geometric distance was computed on the mid-thickness surface in the fsaverage_LR32k native space.
+**2.cortical thickness**

+**3.intracortical myelination**

 ## Cognitive spectrum